ATOMSLab/LeanLJ/README.md

 calculation and simulation step is grounded in proven mathematics.
 Our vision is to help scientists and researchers run simulations they can fully trust, knowing that each part has been rigorously checked for correctness.

+The link to access the manuscript on arXiv is here: https://arxiv.org/abs/2505.09095.

 ## Goals of LeanLJ
 + ***Mathematically Verified Simulations:*** LeanLJ’s eventual goal is on verifying every calculation involved in MD simulations, including foundational equations like Newton's laws of motion and energy conservation.
 Unlike conventional simulations, which rely on humans to check correctness, we can formalize these